LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 option needs to be used together with the option to suppress the tests directory prefix so that the links can be constructed by appending the tests file relative path to the base URL.
-For example, assuming that you want to generate a report for the tests included in the Logtalk distribution:
+For example, assuming that you want to generate a report for the tests included in the Logtalk distribution when using the GNU Prolog backend:

 	$ cd $LOGTALKUSER
 	$ logtalk_tester \